iNinad/sentiment_analysis/README.md

 ## Code and associated files

 [Sentiment Analysis Web App](https://github.com/ninad-deshpande/sentiment_analysis) is a notebook and collection of Python files.
-The result is a deployed RNN performing sentiment analysis on movie reviews complete with publicly accessible API and a simple web page which interacts with the deployed endpoint.
+The result is a deployed RNN performing sentiment analysis on movie reviews complete with publicly accessible API and a simple web page which interacts with the deployed endpoint on AWS.
 This project uses AWS SageMaker.

 ## Setup Instructions